 In my life, I’ve been against many things.
 For example, the existence of spiders, social obligations, and running unless something is on fire or I’m being chased by a predator.
 Even then, the fire or predator would have to be really big, or I’m just going to walk very briskly instead.

-I’ve never been Against the Moon though, then again, it’s never sent Cthulhu like monsters to eat me, yet at least.
+I’ve never been Against the Moon though, then again, it’s never sent Cthulhu-like monsters to eat me, yet, at least.
 It is still 2020 after all, let’s not assume anything.
-In this game, the Moon is the villain with the bestial Furos at its beck and call.
+In Against the Moon, the Moon is the villain with the bestial Furos at its beck and call.

-However, Against the Moon utilizes a three-lane battle system and features dual paths for card upgrades that set it apart from other deck builder rogue-lites.
+However, Against the Moon utilizes a three-lane battle system and features dual paths for card upgrades that set it apart from other deck builders and rogue-lites.

 Arx me a question

 Above all else, you must protect the Arx.
-It is a sort of goddess, city, AI thing in a sarcophagus?
+The Arx is a goddess of sorts, or perhaps it’s a city, or maybe an AI thing locked in a sarcophagus?
 Confused?
-So am I. The reason being, the game features a prologue, one story mission, and a standard rogue-lite- random run type mode.
+So am I. The game simply features a prologue, a single story mission, and a standard rogue-lite- random run type mode.

 Now the meat of the game is by far the mode called Luma Run, but it’s still strange.
 The game is steeped in fascinating lore and you get some tidbits during random events.
 But I largely can’t tell you what’s going on outside of the moon is evil, the world has been wrecked and the Ultori are powerful heroes.

 I’ve been told that more story content is coming for free, and I know the developer has a good track record, so I’m inclined to believe them.
 However, It’s still poor form for a game without an early access tag to lead with that impression.
 The pieces of lore you find are very interesting, so I do hope the game sees additional story missions in the future.
 The developers have posted a nice roadmap too!